benjiminii/ethereum-wallet/README.md

 bun run backend
 ```

 I know it is a bad idea to leave you .env variables.
-But if it seems not be working please use these variables or contact me.
+But if it seems not be working please use these variables in the backend or contact me.

 ```bash
 PORT=5555